nathan108642/controlled_assessment/controlled_assement/Converter.md

 In this programme i have made a curency converter thats changes the money you type in to a different currency.the dsign of my programme was to try and make code that acts like a currency converter but try and make as short as i could.the code needed to convert money from euro, yen, pounds and dollars.the user need a code that works and is easy to use.

 ###Design
-In this programme I have made a curency converter.the user told me that i needed to make a code that contan
+In this programme I have made a curency converter.the user told me that i needed to make a code that contain the following:
+-the code should be able to have exchange rates changed by the user.
+-the user shouod be able